Which Water Heater Fits Your Needs?

 At the end of a hard day, there’s nothing better than enjoying a hot shower or bath as you unwind.
 When you need to do laundry or dishes, hot water helps to power away dirt and grime that would be nearly impossible for cold water to remove.
 In so many ways, hot water is a crucial commodity in Southern California.

 Though hot water is a standard in homes, the way in which hot water is delivered can vary widely.
-To help you determine which type of water heater is the best for your needs, we at We Care Plumbing, Heating, Air, and Solar have put together this guide to water heaters.
+To help you determine which type of water heater is the best for your needs, we at We Care Plumbing, Heating and Air have put together this guide to water heaters.

 Assuming you’re not heating your water over an open fire, there are two main fuel sources that you can use to heat your water: natural gas and electricity.
 Though there are a wide variety of water heaters within these two categories, these are your most elemental options.